 On April 1st, the Federal Emergency Management Agency (FEMA) released its first official communication on the long-awaited overhaul of the National Flood Insurance Program (NFIP)’s rating system.
 The new pricing methodology, known as Risk Rating 2.0, uses new modeling and updated data to assess more accurately flood risk of individual properties nationwide.
 Phase 1 of the new program begins on October 1, 2021.

 In its announcement, FEMA shared a state-by-state breakdown of Risk Rating 2.0’s impact on flood insurance premiums.
-You can find the Massachusetts data here, and we’ve also summarized it below.
+Get the latest of Massachusetts’ flood insurance state profile or check out our summary below.

 According to FEMA, Massachusetts NFIP flood insurance policy holders can expect the following changes: